 Over 40,000 acres of vines can be found here, producing more than 30 different grape varieties and dozens of styles of wine.
 The climate here is consistent whole offering a long growing season filled with days of warmth and crisp nights that ripen fruit almost perfectly.

 Discover Bordeaux and Rhône style blends and strong and complex single varietals, both red and white.
 The downtown area is also beautiful and intimate, with a number of boutique shops and restaurants the casual traveler should be content to stop at.
 Travelers can also sample a wide variety of wines at tasting rooms that dot the downtown hosted by nearby producers.

 Okanagan Valley, British Columbia, Canada

 For one to truly experience all that British Columbia has to offer, you’d need to take a drive through all 7 of the Okanagan Valley sub-appellations.
 That’s because each sub-appellation has its own unique terroir, wine styles and gorgeous scenery.
-Perhaps best known for its Pinot Noir production, the Okanagan region of British Columbia is Canada’s most famous wine producing region.
-Unfortunately, US consumers won’t be able to find many of these beautiful wines in the states due to stringent liqour and licensing laws currently enacted within Canada.
+Perhaps best known for its Pinot Noir production, the Okanagan region of British Columbia is Canada’s most famous wine-producing region.
+Unfortunately, US consumers won’t be able to find many of these beautiful wines in the states due to stringent liquor and licensing laws currently enacted within Canada.
 Again, you’ll just have to visit the region yourself.